 On all the courses you undertake placements in a school or early years setting which will give you practical experience.
 Apply for your course through the DfE Apply webpage.

 Please note, if your teacher training course starts on or after 1 April 2020, you are not required to take the professional skills tests.

 You can train for one year and qualify to teach in early years, primary, secondary or post-16 including further education colleges (FE).

 You will gain practical experience by working on placements, on all of the courses in an early years setting, school or college to get you ready for your teaching career.
-Apply for your course online through UCAS Teacher Training.
+Apply for your course online through the DfE Apply webpage.